Understanding the Sound’s Beaches

 Is the water quality at your favorite beach getting better or worse?
 How do you know?

 Save the Sound launched the Sound Health Explorer in 2015 to make information about water quality conditions at Long Island Sound beaches available to the public and to activate local and regional solutions to improve them.
-This interactive online tool gives you access to the same water testing results used to manage your local beaches—plus factors that affect water at each of the 200+ beaches that encircle Long Island Sound.
+And now we’ve updated this interactive online tool to give you even better access to the same water testing results used to manage your local beaches—plus factors that affect water at each of the 200+ beaches that encircle Long Island Sound.

 We urge everyone who loves Long Island Sound to empower yourself with knowledge of your local water quality conditions and sources of water pollution.
 Together we can eliminate those sources to preserve the Sound’s health—and yours.